On this page:

 It benefits both the University and the community to have a program that allows the two to work in conjunction with each other.
 Students will be working in professional environments and must act accordingly.
 Professionalism is very important to the success of this program developed for students.
 You will be representing Wright State University in the community.
 As such your actions will reflect both your and the University's integrity.
 Therefore, any actions deemed unethical by the practicum site supervisor or the faculty sponsor will result in the student's termination from the practicum program.
 This in-turn results in a failing grade for the course.
 This has not been a problem in the past, and we trust, with your cooperation, that there will be no problems in the future.
 Dress and appearance requirements will be made by the practicum site supervisor, and accordance with the appropriate dress codes will be expected.

-The Independent Study Approval Form and green registration form can be obtained from the Psychology Undergraduate Program office.
+The Independent Study Approval Form and registration form can be obtained from the Psychology office in 335 Fawcett and the CoSM Student Service Office in 106 Oelman.
 The Independent Study Approval Form (PDF) must be completed and signed by the student, the site supervisor, and then the faculty supervisor.
-The green registration form must be completed by the student, and then signed by the faculty supervisor.
+The registration form must be completed by the student, and then signed by the faculty supervisor.

 For further questions and concerns please contact the Practicum Coordinator Dr. Patricia Schiml at email@example.com, or call at 775-2391.